-Each area where stars tend to congregate in Figure 1 has a special meaning in the evolution of stars.
+An example of an H-R diagram is shown in Figure 1.
+Each area of the diagram where stars tend to congregate has a special meaning in the evolution of stars.
 The period of a star's life where it simply burns hydrogen in its core is called the Main Sequence, and corresponds to a very specific track on the H-R Diagram.
 When the hydrogen in the core is exhausted, the star moves away from the Main Sequence - it "turns off" the sequence.
 Because the Main Sequence also maps mass (the upper left end being more massive than the lower right), the stars on the upper left are going to burn up their hydrogen faster and turn off sooner than the stars on the lower right.
 Thus, if you plot all the stars in a cluster on a H-R Diagram you will see some on the Main Sequence, some that have already turned off, and some being caught in the act of doing so.
 It is the stars just now turning off that are important to us.
 If we can determine how old these "turn off" stars are we can by extension know how old all the stars in the cluster are, since it is assumed they all formed together at the same time.